lucasdillmann/dynamic-query/README.md

 ## Value types and conversions
-Dynamic Query is designed to work as a simple way to apply filters that could be coming from outside the application itself, like from a query parameter in a HTTP request.
+Dynamic Query is designed to work as a simple way to apply filters that could be coming from outside the application itself, like from a query parameter in an HTTP request.
 This means that the expressions can have a limited set of types of the values, mostly numbers, booleans and strings.

 JPA, on the other hand, is strongly typed and most operations require the values to have a valid type.
-For example, if the field is an UUID, the right-side of a equals operation must be a valid UUID for it to work.
+For example, if the field is a UUID, the right-side of an equals operation must be a valid UUID for it to work.
 You can try to supply a String, but it will probably fail even if a valid String representation of a UUID is being used.

 Such scenarios where a type conversion is needed are handled automatically by Dynamic Query.
 Using JPA APIs, it will